Ghent Food Tips: 4 Flemish Flavours You Absolutely Have to Try

 The city of Ghent doesn’t disappoint when it comes to tasty, calorie-dense food.
 That is good news; even the best of us need fuel to last a 10-day festival like Gentse Feesten and the student party nights throughout the year.
 The usual Belgian waffles, fries, chocolate and beer are all available, but some of them have been given a wicked twist.
-These Ghent food tips constitute my favourites:
+These Ghent food tips are my favourites:

 Set aside the Hoegaarden, Chimay, Delirium and other famous exports for a moment and try the brews from Gruut Stadsbrouwerij.
 The brewery, the only one in this city, may be only a few years old, but the recipes aren’t.
 The brewster (a woman, just like in the old days) flavours the beers with gruit, an ancient mixture of herbs, instead of the ubiquitous hops.
 A different sort of bitterness results, one that I find very palatable.